The primary laws and regulations that govern advertising practices in Romania are:

 In principle, any advertising claim must be included within the commercial communication in a manner that ensures complete, correct and precise information is made available to the consumer, while not prejudicing third party competitors on the market.
 If necessary, said claim shall be accompanied by explanatory mentions/disclaimers or indications displayed in the same visual field as the main commercial communication.
 In any situation, however, the economic operator must be able to present the documentation necessary to support the claim used within the advertising practice.

-As a general rule, claims such as “the true [product]”, “the best [product/service]” , “number one” are regarded with scepticism by the competent authorities and must be seriously supported with evidences in order to not trigger liability for the economic operators using them.
+As a general rule, claims such as “the true [product]”, “the best [product/service]”, “number one” are regarded with scepticism by the competent authorities and must be seriously supported by evidence in order not to trigger liability for the economic operators using them.

 The Code of Advertising Practice issued by the RAC (without normative power), expressly indicates that affirmations used within a commercial communication cannot be exclusively based on testimonials, opinions or subjective experiences of individuals and must be based on adequate substantiation documents.